-- The last day worked to return to work grid is intended to maintain interact time that the injured worker is completely out of work.
+- The last day worked to return to the work grid is intended to maintain interaction time when the injured worker is completely out of work.

 In our first example, we are going to enter a modified work history date that is before the date of injury.

-Note that warning that appears letting you know that the date entered is prior to the date of injury.
+The warning that appears lets you know that the date entered is before the date of injury.
 As we acknowledge that there may be a business case for such a date.
 We’ve given you the option to overwrite the warning by selecting Save this history anyway.

-Note that when the Save history anyway has been selected.
-When you return to the grid there is a red X that indicates there is a potential conflict.
+When the Save this history anyway has been selected, and you return to the grid, there is a red X that indicates there is a potential conflict.

-In the next example, we will enter a beginning date of 9/24/2018 and then an end date of 9/27/2018.
-Note that the system has not found any conflicts with the data as the beginning date is equaled to the date of injury and the end date is not in the future.
+The next example shows entering a beginning date of 9/24/2018 and then an end date of 9/27/2018.
+The system has not found any conflicts with the data as the beginning date is equal to the date of injury and the end date is not in the future.

-In the next example, we will add a new record that overlaps with an existing time period.
-Note that the system will alert you to the conflict, as indicated previously you can overwrite the conflict by selecting Save this history anyway, however, this time we will cancel.
+In the following example, we will add a new record that overlaps with an existing period.
+The system will alert you to the conflict, as indicated previously you can overwrite the conflict by selecting Save this history anyway, however, this time we will cancel.

 In the next example, we will enter a new period of modified work that is after the end date of the first injury.
 This is considered acceptable as there are no date conflicts.

-In the next example, we will enter a last-day worked entry of 10/01/2018.
+The next example demonstrates entering a last-day worked entry of 10/01/2018.
 Note the system morning that indicates that the last day’s work date overlaps with an open period of modified duty.